TGuambe/retail-sales-data-validation-database-design/README.md

 To preserve data integrity, the original values were retained rather than modified.

 ## Database Design
-The original dataset consisted of a single flat table.

-To reduce redundancy, the data model was normalized into four entities:
+To reduce redundancy and improve data integrity, the original flat dataset was normalized into four relational entities:
 - Customer
 - Orders
 - Product